pytorch/tutorials/prototype_source/flight_recorder_tutorial.rst

 Currently, we support two modes for the analyzer script.
 The first mode allows the script to apply some heuristics to the parsed flight recorder dumps to generate a report identifying potential culprits for the timeout.
 The second mode is simply outputs the raw dumps.
 By default, the script prints flight recoder dumps for all ranks and all ``ProcessGroups``(PGs).
-This can be narrowed down to certain ranks and PGs using the *--selected-ranks* argument.
+This can be narrowed down to certain ranks and PGs using the *--selected-ranks* argument for ranks and *--pg-filters* argument for PGs.
 An example command is:

 Caveat: tabulate module is needed, so you might need pip install it first.

 .. code:: shell

-  python fr_trace.py <dump dir containing trace files> -j [--selected-ranks i j k ...] torchfrtrace <dump dir containing trace files> -j [--selected-ranks i j k ...]
+  python fr_trace.py <dump dir containing trace files> -j [--selected-ranks i j k ...] [--pg-filters tp dp] torchfrtrace <dump dir containing trace files> -j [--selected-ranks i j k ...] [--pg-filters 0 2]

 Conclusion
 ----------